drewish/UnionJack/README.md

 # UnionJack
-CinderBlock for emmulating a 16-segment LED display using OpenGL.
+CinderBlock for emulating a 16-segment LED display using OpenGL.

 ![Screenshot](PREVIEW.png)